Faith in Literature

 Saintly Stitchers Needlepoint Group

 Come be a part of Saintly Stitchers and fill St. Martin’s with needlepointed pew kneelers.
 Each beautiful kneeler features a scripture taken from the Church’s stained-glass windows.
 Sponsor a kneeler or join us to stitch, whether expert or novice.
-Stitchers meet Mondays 10 a.m. – noon in the Payne Education Center and the first Tuesday evening of the month in a member’s home.
+Stitchers meet Mondays 10 a.m. – noon in the Activity Center and the first Tuesday evening of the month in a member’s home.

 St. Clare’s Needlepoint Guild